Thom-x/PepSIIrup-2017/README.md

 # Installation

-Clone the repository and then build it using Maven
-You will have to change ip address in the applications.properties files to fit to your server You also need to install RabbitMq (default port 5672) and Seq (default port 5341)
+Clone this repository and then build every micro-services using Maven You will have to change ip address in the applications.properties files to fit to your server You also need to install RabbitMq (default port 5672) and Seq (default port 5341)
 ```bash